s8ulsaMy/Travista--AI-trip-planner-website/README.md

  Contribution

-This project was developed collaboratively by [Your Name](your_github_link) and [Sanchiti](her_github_link).
+This project was developed collaboratively by [Sam Soloman](your_github_link) and [Sanchiti Agrawal](her_github_link).
 Contributions are welcome — please open issues or pull requests for suggestions and improvements.

 ---